abhiai-git/agent_reasoning_evaluation/README.md

 It supports two major evaluation paradigms:

 1. **LLM-as-Judge (TRACE)** — evaluates reasoning quality **without ground truth**, using intrinsic metrics such as Efficiency, Hallucination, and Adaptivity.
 2. **GroundTruth-Based Evaluation (GRACE-style)** — compares agent trajectories or telemetry logs against reference data, using a **weighted overlap score** that incorporates Exact and Fuzzy matching for individual components of each step and the final answer.
+This evaluation can be performed in either **ordered** or **unordered** mode, allowing flexibility in how step sequences are compared.

 The toolkit unifies both under a single, composable API that is **multi-provider compatible** (OpenAI, Gemini, Claude, Bedrock).